Approximate inference of marginals using the IBIA framework: Results

 \textbf{Benchmarks: } We used the benchmark sets included in UAI repository~\citep{IhlerURL} and the Bayesian network repository~\citep{BnlearnURL}.
 We classify instances for which exact solutions are present in the repository as \textit{`small'} and others as \textit{`large'}.

-\textbf{Methods used for comparison:} We compare the results obtained using our method with two existing variational methods namely, loopy belief propagation (LBP)~\citep{Murphy1999} and iterative join graph propagation (IJGP)~\citep{Mateescu2010}, and an importance sampling based method called sample search~\citep{Gogate2011}.
-IJGP is a mini-bucket based scheme where the maximum cluster size is bounded using a user-defined parameter and sample search uses an IJGP based proposal and cutset sampling (referred to as `ISSwc' in this paper).
+\textbf{Methods used for comparison:} In the UAI 2022 inference competition~\citep{UAI2022}, the $uai14\_mar$ solver had the highest score for the MAR task.
+It is an amalgam of solvers that dumps solutions with different methods based on the given time and memory constraints.
+It uses loopy BP (LBP), generalized BP on loopy graphs where outer regions are selected using mini-bucket heuristics, and cutset conditioning of GBP approximations.
+The implementation of this solver is not publicly available.
+Therefore, we have compared our results individually with methods that belong to categories of methods used in $uai14\_mar$.
+This includes LBP~\citep{Murphy1999}, IJGP~\citep{Mateescu2010} and sample search~\citep{Gogate2011} which is an importance sampling based technique that uses an IJGP based proposal and cutset sampling (referred to as `ISSwc' in this paper).
+We also compare our results with weighted mini-bucket elimination (WMB)~\citep{Liu2011}.

 Additional results showing a comparison with results published in~\citet{Kelly2019} are included in the supplementary material.

-\textbf{Evaluation setup:} The implementation of LBP was taken from LibDAI~\citep{libdaiPaper,libdaiURL}.
+\textbf{Evaluation setup:} The implementation of LBP and WMB were taken from LibDAI~\citep{libdaiPaper,libdaiURL} and Merlin~\citep{Merlin} respectively.
 For IJGP and ISSwc, we used implementations~\citep{ijgp,ijgpss} provided by the authors of these methods.
-LBP, IJGP, ISSwc are implemented in C++.
+LBP, IJGP, ISSwc and WMB are implemented in C++.
 IBIA on the other hand has been implemented in Python3 and is thus, at a disadvantage in terms of runtime.
 We report results with runtime limits of 2 min and 20 min for small instances.
-In all cases, the memory limit was set to 8GB, which is the same as that used in UAI22 inference competition~\citep{UAI2022}.
+In all cases, the memory limit was set to 8GB, which is the same as that used in UAI 2022 competition~\citep{UAI2022}.
 For IBIA, we set the maximum clique size bound $mcs_p$ to 20 (referred to as \textit{`IBIA20'}) when the time limit is 2 min and we set it to 23 (referred to as \textit{`IBIA23'}) when the time limit is 20 min. $mcs_{im}$ is empirically chosen as 5 less than $mcs_p$.
 The evaluation setup used for other methods is included in the supplementary material.